thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 Still I had a lot to change, a lot to **uncover** and **rediscover**.
 Growing in contentment, in vulnerability, and in trust were my main focus.
 To challenge myself in breaking down the four walls ⎯⎯ that was the toughest part during this time of my journey.

-I’ve had these thoughts of leaving behind God, of walking away **BUT** where else would I be heading towards?
+I’ve had these thoughts of leaving behind God ⎯⎯ of walking away⎯⎯ **BUT** where else would I be heading towards?
 And would it be worth it?

 <center>I had to believe that the world will come up empty and the only constant and unconditional fill I can get is from God, not from the world I decided to leave behind 3 years ago.</center>